-But none of that has come easy.
+But none of that came easy.

-I have had to actively seek out other men, offer them a vision worth pursuing, inspire them, lead them, serve them, and in some cases, actually mentor and father them.
+I had to actively seek out other men, offer them a vision worth pursuing, inspire them, lead them, serve them, and in some cases, actually mentor and father them.

-All of my sons know… what too few sons do these days… that they have men, other than Dad, who love them, who have invested into them, and who are there for them… no matter what!
+All of my sons know… what too few sons know these days… that they have men, other than Dad, who love them, who have invested into them, and who are there for them… no matter what!

 You’ll have to fight to find them, and you’ll have to fight to keep them, but it is worth it!